 Scott served in the Virginia House of Delegates from 1978-83 and was a Democratic member of the Virginia State Senate during the ensuing ten years.
 Since 1993 he has represented Virginia’s 3rd Congressional District in the U.S. House of Representatives, where he is a member of the Congressional Black Caucus (CBC).
 The Democratic Socialists of America have been among his more noteworthy political supporters.

 In 1997 Scott was one of 33 original co-sponsors of the Job Creation and Infrastructure Restoration Act, a Communist Party USA (CPUSA) project that was introduced into Congress by Rep. Matthew Martinez (D-California).
 This emergency federal legislation was designed to create jobs at union wages in financially foundering cities by putting the unemployed to work on infrastructure projects such as rebuilding schools, housing, hospitals, libraries, public transportation, highways, and parks.
 Rep. Martinez had already introduced an earlier version of this bill in the previous Congress at the request of the Los Angeles Labor Coalition for Public Works Jobs, whose leaders were known supporters or members of the CPUSA.
-To view a list of all the co-sponsors, click here.

 In April 2003, Scott was one of just eleven U.S. congressmen—including nine members of the CBC—who voted against House Resolution 104, a non-binding measure that offered symbolic support for the American troops who were taking part in Operation Iraqi Freedom.
 The others who voted with Scott were John Conyers, Mike Honda, Stephanie Tubbs Jones, Barbara Lee, Jim McDermott, Charles Rangel, Pete Stark, Edolphus Towns, Maxine Waters, and Diane Watson.

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Scott was one of the 75—all Democrats—who voted to continue funding the group.
-For a list of other legislators who voted as Scott did, click here.

 July 2011, Scott went to the House floor to voice his “opposition to an unfortunate trend that seems to be creeping up all over the country: laws requiring voters to show some form of photo ID before voting.”
 “Voter ID laws are a solution in search of a problem,” he expanded.
 “There’s no credible evidence that in-person voter fraud is a persistent problem.
 And the voters who will be denied the opportunity to vote under these processes will certainly outnumber any fraudulent votes that are prevented.”
 “Provisions like these have a disparate impact on minorities,” added Scott, because “African Americans are more than three times as likely as others to lack a government-issued photo ID.”